How Many Types of Chameleons Are There?

 Did you know that chameleons can change their skin color to blend in with their surroundings?
 And not only can they change colors, but some species can also switch patterns, textures, and even their body shape!
 It’s an incredibly unique adaptation that helps these reptiles hide from predators.

 But why don’t we hear more about how fantastic chameleons are when we discuss evolution?
-So let’s talk about one of nature’s most fascinating reptiles and why they’ve survived so long in many different environments.
+So, let’s talk about one of nature’s most fascinating reptiles and why they’ve survived so long in many different environments.
 Chameleons are found primarily in Madagascar, Africa, and southern Europe.

 They’ve been around for nearly 150 million years and have seen many changes.
-The earliest ancestors of modern-day chameleons were small lizards called pygopodids that lived during the late Triassic period (200-250 million years ago).
+The earliest ancestors of modern-day chameleons were small lizards called pygopodids during the late Triassic period (200-250 million years ago).

 Most of them were insectivores, eating insects like grasshoppers and spiders.
 These early lizards had movable eyelids, which helped them see better while hunting insects in trees.